Most beginners pick a blog topic before picking a blog type. That’s a HUGE mistake.

 Example:

 The Skinny Confidential is the most popular lifestyle blog.
-It covers everything from beauty, fitness, to relationships.
+It covers everything from beauty to relationships.

 A few other lifestyle blogs are:

-- Cupcakes And Cashmere: Here you will find guides on home, lifestyle, and food topics, including fashion.
+- Cupcakes And Cashmere: Here you will find guides on home, lifestyle, and food, as well as fashion.

 - The Good Trade: This resource focuses on sustainable and ethical living by covering lifestyle topics.